UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 This document specifies a method of organising file-based data  with associated metadata, known as *DataCrate* in both human and machine readable formats, based on the [schema.org] linked-data vocabularly, supplemented with terms from the [SPAR] ontologies and [PCDM] where schema.org does not have coverage.

-The motivation for this work comes from the research domain.
+The motivation for this work was to be able provide researchers with a way of distbuting self-describing packages of research data with standards based metadata at the package and the file level, and tools to create that format.

 A *DataCrate* is a dataset a set of files contained in a single directory.
 There